-With such a massive volume of searches being conducted, it’s essential to make sure that whenever someone Googles your name or business, what they see portrays you in a positive light.
+With such a massive volume of searches being conducted, it’s essential to ensure that whenever someone Googles your name or business, what they see portrays you positively.

 Benefits of a positive online reputation

 Here are some of the top benefits of maintaining a positive online reputation:

 - Higher trust: If you can’t get people to trust your brand, it's going to be difficult getting them to purchase your products or services.
 People tend to trust more in a brand with a good reputation and, as a result, will be more likely to purchase from them and also recommend that business to others.

 - Increased profits: Companies with high star ratings and reviews get more business.
-Studies have shown that every additional one-star Yelp rating causes an increase in the business’s revenue as high as 9 percent.
-However, studies have shown that getting those high star reviews is becoming more difficult, as people are tending to be more critical.
+Studies have shown that every additional one-star Yelp rating causes an increase in the business’s revenue by as high as 9 percent.
+However, studies have shown that getting those high-star reviews is becoming more difficult, as people tend to be more critical.
 So it's more important than ever to work to maintain your ratings and customer satisfaction.

 - Better talent: Brands with a positive reputation attract better employees.
 People want to work at a company that shares the same core values and beliefs as they do.
 They want to believe in the company and trust the business model.
 Having a better online reputation will lead to stronger applicants who are more likely to stick around for the long haul and give everything they've got to your company.

 - Less risk: People move with crowds.
-If your reputation is bad, it can perpetuate that negative sentiment by attracting more negativity that can lead to additional reputation problems.
-If people have a gut reaction or see that other people tend to have a negative opinion, they are more likely to stay away.
-Appearance matters, especially when it comes to online reputations.
+If your reputation is bad, it can perpetuate that negative sentiment by attracting more negativity, leading to additional reputation problems.
+If people have a gut reaction or see that others tend to have a negative opinion, they are likelier to stay away.
+Appearance matters, especially when it comes to online reputation.